Molesmalo/StarWarsMod4AirMash/README.md

 #### Free Camera Spectator Mode

 This is a completely new way to watch the game.
-When you are in spectator mode, press the Free Camera button at the bottom center of the screen.
+When you are in spectator mode, press the `Free Camera` button at the bottom center of the screen.
 You can also activate this clicking your name in the leaderboard (and the View All scoreboard).

 The game will stop following the player, ZOOM OUT and now you can navigate the map freely with a wider view of the map using the Arrow Keys.

 This is ideal and inspired for those players who love to commentate the match.

-To exit Free Camera Spectator,  just click the Spectate Next/Spectate Previous  buttons at the bottom of the screen,   click on player, or click a player's name in the scoreboard.
+To exit Free Camera Spectator,  just click the `Spectate Next` or `Spectate Previous`  buttons at the bottom of the screen,   click on player's ship, or click a player's name in the scoreboard.

 You can enable/disable the ZOOM OUT in free camera spectator, in the Mod Settings window.